Moreland-cas/AKM/readme.md

 bash scripts/prepare/download_ram.sh
 ```

-### Pre-Extracting DIFT Features for RAM Memory
+### (Optional) Pre-Extracting DIFT Features for RAM Memory
-To significantly improve efficiency, we strongly recommend pre-extracting DIFT features for the RAM memory.
+To significantly improve efficiency, we strongly recommend pre-extracting DIFT features for the reference images in RAM memory.
 Activate the environment and run the following commands:
 ```bash
 conda activate akm
 python scripts/prepare/pre_extract_dift_feat.py
 ```

 ### Setting Up the AnyGrasp Detector
-To use the AnyGrasp Detector, you need to prepare a license file.
+To use the [AnyGrasp](https://github.com/graspnet/anygrasp_sdk) Detector, you need to prepare a license file.
 Follow the [instructions](https://github.com/graspnet/anygrasp_sdk/tree/main/license_registration) in the license registration guide.
 Once obtained, place the license file in the `AKM/akm/utility/grasp` directory with the following structure:
 ```
 ├── anygrasp.py
 ├── gsnet.py